Anshe Chesed (now Anshe Chesed Fairmount Temple) was

 Dr Alan Peskin's 1973 monograph "This Tempting

-Freedom", which can now be read
+[It can be read on

 Cleveland Memory website ].

-His conclusion is that the split was
+concludes that the split was

-caused by "minhag".
+caused by differences in custom -- "minhag".
 The

 first members from Unsleben Bavaria had brought

-over their worship customs from their small
+over worship practices from their small

 isolated town.
-Other members, from other
+Other members, from Bavarian

 compromise.
 As a result, many of the others left.